Schools of Arts / Mechanics Institutes

 Following the establishment of the first Mechanics” Institute in Hobart in 1827, the movement spread rapidly bringing wider education, culture, art and literature to communities throughout Australia.
 ADFAS in so many ways reflects these same aims.
 This natural link provides a reason for ADFAS members to explore Schools of Arts buildings and their roles in regions where our Societies now exist.
 Our public libraries, adult education, and technical education all had their beginnings in the movement.

-In line with one of the primary aims of ADFAS – the preservation of our national artistic heritage – ADFAS members have engaged in identifying and researching buildings in their local area and their contributions are listed by State as indicated in the menu on the left.
+In line with one of the primary aims of ADFAS – the preservation of our national artistic heritage – ADFAS members have engaged in identifying and researching buildings in their local area and their contributions are listed by State as indicated in the menu below.

 Most towns and small settlements at some time had an equivalent of a School of Arts.
 Though some may now serve a different purpose, many of these buildings remain still providing a focal point for community activities.